 The web is not a neutral space.
-From its beginnings as a US defence initiative to improve communication with soldiers in remote places through to the privileged, racial capitalistic understanding of freedom and ‘making the world a better place’ the cis-white male Californian ideologists who continue to structure and profit from it maintain.
-There has been an equally long history of artists and technologists critiquing this version of its development (and structurally unjust institutions and practices in general) which Flatness supplements.
+From its beginnings as a US defence initiative to improve communication with soldiers in remote places, through to the privileged, racial capitalistic understanding of freedom and ‘making the world a better place’ the Californian ideologists who continue to structure and profit from it maintain.
+There has been an equally long history of artists and technologists critiquing this version of its development which Flatness builds upon.

 Flatness is working on becoming a safer and accessible space free from racism, sexism, ableism, ageism, classism, casteism, homophobia, transphobia, fatphobia, or hatefulness.
 Let us know if there are ways we can do this better.

 Subscribe to the Flatness newsletter for project updates.

 Donations are always welcome for supporting the project.

 Web design & programming by Gailė Pranckūnaitė & Andrius Zupkus.

 All texts, works and images either belong to the artist, author or photographer named or are licensed under the terms of this CC 4.00 certificate.